Crashlens/crashlens_detector/README.md

 ### **Alternative: Install from Source (GitHub)**

-If you want the latest development version or want to contribute, you can install CrashLens from source:
+If you want the latest development version or want to contribute, you can install Crashens Detector from source:

 1. **Clone the repository:**
    ```sh